johnpap6/Recommendations-with-IBM/README.md

 Finally, you will complete a machine learning approach to building recommendations.
 Using the user-item interactions, you will build out a matrix decomposition.
 Using your decomposition, you will get an idea of how well you can predict new articles an individual might interact with (spoiler alert - it isn't great).
 You will finally discuss which methods you might use moving forward, and how you might test how well your recommendations are working for engaging users.

+## Udacity Acknowledgement
-## This project was developed as part of the Udacity Data Scientist Nanodegree
+This project was developed as part of the Udacity Data Scientist Nanodegree.